 They don’t call it military service for no reason.
 As a member of the armed forces, you were willing to dedicate yourself to protecting and helping other people.
 As an HVAC technician, you can continue that purpose in a slightly different arena by helping ensure that the vital heating and cooling systems that we rely so heavily on stay safe and functional.

-Post-service, where you’re constantly being challenged physically and mentally, it might be tough to consider shifting to a stationary job, like in an office.
-As an HVAC technician, you’ll be able to stay moving, even as you build on the hands-on skills you already gained in the military.
-HVAC work is often physical both in big ways — moving parts and equipment — and in small ways — making small repairs that require dexterity.
-It also provides mental challenges as well, when it comes to troubleshooting and diagnosing issues.
+As an HVAC technician, you can stay moving, even as you build on the hands-on skills you already gained in the military.
+HVAC work is often physical both in big ways — moving parts and equipment — and in small ways — making small repairs that require skill.
+It also provides mental challenges when it comes to troubleshooting and diagnosing issues.

-You can work independently, even as you’re part of a team.
+6. You can work independently, even as a team member.

 In general, HVAC businesses are structured like this: there’s a team of skilled technicians who are sent out on individual calls or jobs.
 So while you have the backing and camaraderie of a whole group of professionals just like you, you also have the freedom and independence to run your jobs as you see fit.